hurshi/DaggerVMInjector/README.md

 # DaggerVMInjector
-It's tedious to build write code like this ?
+It's tedious to write code like this in dagger?

 ```